Quick Facts about Incontinence

 Other Causes of Incontinence

 - Infections.
-Infections often irritate the bladder and result in incontinence.
-Incontinence is often the most common indicator of urinary tract infections (UTIs).
+Infections often irritate the bladder and result in incontinence, alongside other symptoms, like painful urination and the feeling of incomplete bladder emptying.

 - Obstruction.
 A tumor in the urinary tract or urinary stones may block the normal flow of urine and cause incontinence.